Joe Shuster Award: Overview

 The Joe Shuster Awards are comic book industry-oriented awards that recognize the achievements of Canadian citizens and permanent residents.
 Founded initially as an English-language comics award, the criteria have been changed and refined since 2006 to be inclusive of all works published in Canada (see Language criteria).
 The majority of the awards were initially committee-nominated, public-vote awards, with write-in nominations accepted for the International Creator award.
 This was changed in 2008 to a committee-nominated, jury-selected model, with publishers nominating works within the relevant award category.
 The model established in 2008 was designed to eliminate voter bias and ballot stuffing.
 The jury deliberates until they agree on a winner, discussing the merits of each candidate.

 They are named after Canadian-born cartoonist Joe Shuster (1914–1992), who co-created Superman in 1938.
 The award, which focuses on professionally published and distributed comics from all publishers including those designated as mainstream such as DC Comics and Marvel Comics, is complemented by the Doug Wright Awards, which focuses on alternative comics, cartooning, and comic strips and avoid mainstream published works.

-From the Joe Shuster Award website: "When it comes to defining comics our job is to be as INCLUSIVE as possible when narrowing the selections down to an EXCLUSIVE number of annual nominees – there is only one winner in each category though!
-We strive to ensure that our nominates represent the entire country's output – whether that output is in English or French (Canada's two official languages) or in other languages – the central defining characteristic of our nominees are that they are Canadian.
-We don't censure Canadian creators who work with non-Canadian publishing houses – while Canada is a large and diverse country, for the creative awards, there are a very limited number of Canadian publishers."
+From the Joe Shuster Award website:

+When it comes to defining comics our job is to be as INCLUSIVE as possible when narrowing the selections down to an EXCLUSIVE number of annual nominees – there is only one winner in each category though!
+We strive to ensure that our nominates represent the entire country's output — whether that output is in English or French (Canada's two official languages) or in other languages — the central defining characteristic of our nominees are that they are Canadian.
+We don't censure Canadian creators who work with non-Canadian publishing houses — while Canada is a large and diverse country, for the creative awards, there are a very limited number of Canadian publishers.

 Harry Kremer Retailer Award

-The late Harry Kremer, owner of Now & Then Books in Kitchener-Waterloo, Ontario, was a true pioneer in the industry and a constant and tireless promoter and patron of the medium and owner one of the first comic book specialty stores in Canada.
+The late Harry Kremer, owner of Now & Then Books in Kitchener-Waterloo, Ontario, was an industry pioneer and a promoter and patron of the medium.
+He was an owner of one of the first comic book specialty stores in Canada.
 His memory is kept alive in the award that has been named after him – the Outstanding Canadian Comic Book Retailer Award.
 The Award was given to Kremer's store in 2005, with open voting from 2006 onwards.

 Gene Day Self-Publisher Award

 Named after the late comics artist and self-publisher Gene Day (1951–1982), this award honours Canadian comic book creators or creative teams who self-published their work, but did not have the books distributed by a third-party distributor.
 The award winner receives a bursary of $500.
 The award was introduced in 2009.
 Prior to this, Dave Sim had established the Howard E. Day Prize distributed annually at the Small Press and Alternative Comics Expo in Columbus, Ohio, from 2002 to 2008.

+In 2018, 2019, and 2020, the Gene Day Self-Publisher Award was given to both an individual and to an anthology collection.